 - Have at least five onscreen credits (or other suitable proof of achievement, where otherwise appropriate)

-- Able to attend a selection interview (expected to be scheduled in January 2020) if shortlisted.
+- Able to attend a selection interview (expected to be scheduled in January-February 2020) if shortlisted.

 - Can commit to receiving six hours of mentoring in Northern Ireland between March 2020 – September 2020 via face-to-face meetings, email, telephone or Skype conversations as agreed with your mentor